ahoho/topics/README.md

 # Is Automated Topic Model Evaluation Broken?

 Code and data to run experiments for [our paper](https://arxiv.org/abs/2107.02173).
+Note that the [dev](https://github.com/ahoho/topics/tree/dev) branch is our "working" branch, which has a slightly improved preprocessing API and more complete instructions, although it may not be able to exactly reproduce paper results.

-We introduce topic modeling package that aims to cover the entire preprocessing-estimation-analysis pipeline.
+We're working on writing up the series of steps to reproduce the results in the paper.
+Please create an issue if we haven't made progress on this!

-The package is still a work in process.
+The full topic-modeling package is still a work in process.
 As of now, only preprocessing is handled by a unified CLI installed via `poetry` (see below).

 Other steps have different requirements; models and analyses are associated with different conda environments.
 Running hyperparameter sweeps is also dependent on SLURM.